colinmichaellynch/AMEquivalency/README.md

 # AMEquivalency

 R package used to determine equivalency between reference and candidate process.
 A big thank you to Cesar Gomez Guillen (https://github.com/cfgomezguil) for helping to optimize this code.
+I also want to thank Brenda Valdez Mesta for testing the code and for providing helpful insights.

 ## How to install